Web Project Fiasco: How to Lose $45,000 Developing a Site in Flutter

 According to Statista analysts, the most popular tools for creating cross-platform applications at the beginning of 2022 were React Native and Flutter, with an equal rating of 42%.
 These two frameworks were considered the most universal, flexible, and convenient for developing projects of varying complexity.

-One of the important lead generation channels for us, Lampa Software, is the corporate website.
+As an IT outsourcing company, one of the important lead generation channels for us, Lampa Software, is the corporate website.
 The last time we redesigned it was over 5 years ago, and in the middle of 2022, there was an urgent need for visual and technical modernization.
 We decided to move away from traditional JS frameworks and attempted to create the corporate website using Flutter.

 Below, you will learn the story of how we tried to build a medium-sized website in Flutter, how we potentially spent no less than $45,000 on it, the difficulties we encountered, and the conclusion we reached.